OniScrooge/linked-blog-starter-md/Term 4/HIST 1301/Class Information.md

 1. Look at the physical nature of your source.
 This is particularly important and powerful if you are dealing with an original source (i.e., an actual old letter, rather than a transcribed and published version of the same letter).
 What can you learn from the form of the source?
 (Was it written on fancy paper in elegant handwriting, or on scrap-paper, scribbled in pencil?)
 What does this tell you?
 2. Think about the purpose of the source.
 What was the author's message or argument?
 What was he/she trying to get across?
 Is the message explicit, or are there implicit messages as well?
 3. How does the author try to get the message across?
 What methods does he/she use?
-4. What do you know about the author?
-Race, sex, class, occupation, religion, age, region, political beliefs?
+4. What do you know about the author? [[Race]], sex, class, occupation, religion, age, region, political beliefs?
 Does any of this matter?
 How?
 5. Who constituted the intended audience?
 Was this source meant for one person's eyes, or for the public?
 How does that affect the source?
 6. What can a careful reading of the text (even if it is an object) tell you?
 How does the language work?
 What are the important metaphors or symbols?
 What can the author's choice of words tell you?
 What about the silences--what does the author choose NOT to talk about?